-Good books are the source of femininity and the eternal youth of the spirit.
-Women become intelligent and mature so that women understand that packaging appearance is important, but more important is the nourishment of the soul.
+Books are the source of femininity and the eternal youth of the spirit.
+Women become intelligent and mature so women understand that packaging appearance is important, but more important is the nourishment of the soul.

 In addition to the appearance of a woman, her inner temperament is also very important.
 The charm of a woman plays a very crucial role in a woman's life.

-Attractive women are so outstanding and popular wherever they go.
+Attractive women are outstanding and popular wherever they go.

 No matter what an attractive woman does, she is so successful and her life is so wonderful.